 Volunteer Deputy Registrar (VDR)

+Training Class June 3, 2023 10:00 am at DCRP HQ 11617 N. Central Expy, Ste.
+240; Dallas TX 7523 (above ASIAN MINT Restaurant).
 We could use your help registering new voters in our push to register more voters in Dallas County.
+All VDR Credentials expired on December 31, 2022 and must be renewed every two years.
 The best way to help is for you to become an officially sanctioned Volunteer Deputy Registrar.
-The State of Texas has a program in which volunteers can be trained, test and certified to help more people become registered to vote.
-The program and its establishing law created an official position called "Volunteer Deputy Registrars" or "VDR."
+The State of Texas has a program in which volunteers can be trained, tested and certified to help more people become registered to vote.
+The program and its establishing law created an official position called "Volunteer Deputy Registrar" or "VDR."
 Under the Texas laws that created the position, Volunteer Deputy Registrars are the only people outside of State and County Election Officials who are entrusted with the responsibility of officially registering voters in the State of Texas.

 Any other person may not receive another person’s registration application until they have satisfactorily completed training (developed or approved by the Secretary of State) and is appointed as a Volunteer Deputy Registrar.
 The status of Volunteer Deputy Registrar is issued on a county-by-county basis and is deputized in the county where you plan to be registering voters.
 However, VDRs in one county may seek additional appointments as VDRs in other counties.
 Many VDRs indeed become appointed in more than one county so they can serve the entire Metroplex in voter registration drives.